BersaKAIN/notes/pragmatic_programmer_note.md

 Choose the right moment of talking, always start by asking: "Is it a good time to talk about ...? "

+Get back to people.
+If you want people to respond to your emails, you will have to respond to theirs in the first place.

 Buy low and sell high: This means learn some technolodge before it gets popular.
 Which will involve constanting trying new things out and the instinct of seeing future trend.